 In accordance with Section L.221-23 of the Consumer Code, non-business Clients may not be held liable in the event of depreciation of the goods resulting from handling beyond that which is necessary to establish the nature, characteristics and correct functioning of the purchased product; the Client having been informed of their right of withdrawal.

 The costs of returning the Product or materials will be borne by the client, and the products and materials remain subject to their responsibility until they reach our warehouse.
 The Client is free to choose the delivery method and company used to return goods and maintains full responsibility for this choice.

 Reimbursement will be made by VOUSSERT SAS on all the sums spent, including the costs of delivery (with the exception of additional costs arising from the fact that the Client chose a delivery mode other than the cheapest standard delivery method proposed VOUSSERT SAS) without undue delay and no later than fourteen (14) days from the day on which we were notified of your decision to withdraw from this contract.

 Reimbursement shall be made via the same method of payment used by the buyer for the initial transaction.

 Article 7: Export and sales outside mainland France

-In the event of sales to countries other than mainland France, clients will be considered as importers of the products concerned.
-For all products shipped outside the European Union and its overseas territories, the prices shown on the invoice will be before tax.
+In the event of an order to countries other than mainland France, Clients will be considered as importers of the Products concerned.
+For all Products shipped outside the European Union and overseas territories, the prices shown on the invoice will be before tax.
 Customs duties, import duties, state taxes or other local taxes may apply.
-These sums and duties will be entirely borne by the client, who retains sole responsibility for declaring and paying all sums due to the relevant authorities of the country in question, and for seeking all relevant information on such matters from the aforementioned authorities.
+These sums and duties will be entirely borne by the Client, who retains sole responsibility for declaring and paying all sums due to the relevant authorities of the country in question, and for seeking all relevant information on such matters from the authorities concerned.